CNES/aviso-fes/docs/source/theory/astronomic_angles.rst

 Connection to the AstronomicAngle Class
 =========================================

-The :class:`~pyfes.astronomic_angle.AstronomicAngle` Python class exposes all the angles described above:
+The :class:`~pyfes.AstronomicAngle` Python class exposes all the angles described above:

 .. list-table::